 In traditional origami diagrams, a mountain fold is indicated by a line made of dashes and dots.
 Sometimes, there will also be an arrow that indicates the folding direction.

-As with a valley fold, you are sometimes asked to fold and unfold the paper to create a precrease that will be used later on in the process of completing a particular model.
+As with a valley fold, you may be asked to fold and unfold the paper to create a precrease that will be used later on in the process of completing a particular model.

-In the photo to the left, notice how the creases that form a cross appear to rise up from the paper.
+In the photo, notice how the creases that form a cross appear to rise up from the paper.
 These creases are the mountain folds.

 03 of 03

 After mastering the valley fold and the mountain fold, the beginning origami enthusiast needs to understand how to make a squash fold.

 The squash fold is essentially a neat way of "squashing" your paper into position.
 It is a compound fold that is a combination of creases that are more or less performed simultaneously.
 As illustrated in the photo, you will be precreasing the model.
 Then, you will collapse it into the shape that is shown your instructions you are following.
 Two layers of paper open up from a central point.

 Look at your specific design instructions to get a feel for the correct placement of the paper during a squash fold.
 Some, but not all, squash folds are symmetrical.
 If you make a squash fold that is symmetrical when it is supposed to be off towards one side of the model will throw off all of the other steps in your project.